View on GitHub

 server --low-quality-resampling Uses low-quality resampling (linear interpolation, for comparison)

-Client Mode:
+Client mode:

 client <json_file> Instructs the server to play a new JSON file